 Locating the nests of odorous ants can be difficult, especially since there are typically multiple nests which may be in hard to find places such as near pipes or behind water heaters.
 Not to mention, odorous ants can move their nests every few weeks.

 If you start to notice a trail of ants in your house or you smell their signature rotten coconut scent, there is a good chance you have an odorous ant problem.
 You should call an Aptive professional to exterminate.
-Aptive’s dedicated team uses the best, eco-friendly methods to effectively remove odorous ants and ensure that your home is protected for the future.
+Aptive’s dedicated team uses professional, effective methods to remove odorous ants and ensure that your home is protected for the future.